 - Anyone interested in creative problem solving approaches and applied design thinking.

-- You will be working individually and in small teams engaging with practice based activities and responding to a client brief.
+- You will be working individually and in small teams engaging with practical activities in response to a client brief.

 - You will engage with a specific challenge and design a service-based proposal, which will be presented at the end of the course.